Improved Group Robustness via Classifier Retraining on Independent Splits: Abstract

 \section{Abstract}

-Deep neural networks learned by minimizing the average risk can achieve strong average performance, but their performance for a subgroup may degrade, if the subgroup is underrepresented in the overall data population.
-Group distributionally robust optimization \cite[GDRO]{sagawa2019distributionally} is a standard baseline for learning models with strong worst-group performance.
-However, GDRO requires group labels for every example during training and can be prone to overfitting, often requiring careful model capacity control via regularization or early stopping.
-When only a limited amount of group labels is available, Just Train Twice \cite[JTT]{liu2021jtt} is a popular approach which infers a pseudo-group-label for every unlabeled example.
-The process of inferring pseudo labels can be highly sensitive during model selection.
-To alleviate overfitting for GDRO and the pseudo labeling process for JTT, we propose a new method via classifier retraining on independent splits (of the training data).
-We find that using a novel sample splitting procedure achieves robust worst-group performance in the fine-tuning step.
-When evaluated on benchmark image and text classification tasks, our approach consistently reduces the requirement of group labels and hyperparameter search during training.
-Experimental results confirm that our approach performs favorably compared with existing methods (including GDRO and JTT) when either group labels are available during training or are only available during validation.
+Deep neural networks trained by minimizing the average risk can achieve strong average performance.
+Still, their performance for a subgroup may degrade if the subgroup is underrepresented in the overall data population.
+Group distributionally robust optimization \citep{sagawa2019distributionally}, or group DRO in short, is a widely used baseline for learning models with strong worst-group performance.
+We note that this method requires group labels for every example at training time and can overfit to small groups, requiring strong regularization.
+Given a limited amount of group labels at training time, Just Train Twice \citep{liu2021jtt}, or JTT in short, is a two-stage method that infers a pseudo group label for every unlabeled example first, then applies group DRO based on the inferred group labels.
+The inference process is also sensitive to overfitting, sometimes involving additional hyperparameters.
+This paper designs a simple method based on the idea of classifier retraining on independent splits of the training data.
+We find that using a novel sample-splitting procedure achieves robust worst-group performance in the fine-tuning step.
+When evaluated on benchmark image and text classification tasks, our approach consistently performs favorably to group DRO, JTT, and other strong baselines when either group labels are available during training or are only given in validation sets.
+Importantly, our method only relies on a single hyperparameter, which adjusts the fraction of labels used for training feature extractors vs. training classification layers.
+We justify the rationale of our splitting scheme with a generalization-bound analysis of the worst-group loss.